allanrenucci/scalameta-semester-project/README.md

 - [x] Implement and test the parser for the "Case".

 **Week 3:**
-- [ ] Implement and test the parser for the "Enum"
+- [x] Implement and test the parser for the "Enum"
-- [ ] Find why the LF token is consumed after a case
+- [x] Find why the LF token is consumed after a case
-- [ ] Modify to permit case parsing only in an enum
+- [x] Modify to permit case parsing only in an enum

+**Week 4:**
+- [ ] Make changes to match the structure decided with @olafurpg

  ### DONE:

 **Week 1:**